BenTeardrop/90s-quiz/README.md

 html
 No errors were returned when passing through the official [W3C validator](http://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fbenteardrop.github.io%2F90s-quiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=) css
-No errors were found when passing through the official [(Jigsaw) validator] javascript
+No errors were found when passing through the official [(Jigsaw) validator](https://validator.w3.org/nu/?showsource=yes&showimagereport=yes&useragent=Validator.nu%2FLV+http%3A%2F%2Fvalidator.w3.org%2Fservices&acceptlanguage=&doc=https%3A%2F%2Fbenteardrop.github.io%2F90s-quiz%2F) javascript
-No errors were found when passing through the official [Jshint validator]
+No errors were found when passing through the official [Jshint validator] There are 12 functions in this file.

+Function with the largest signature take 1 arguments, while the median is 0.

+Largest function has 9 statements in it, while the median is 2.5.

+The most complex function has a cyclomatic complexity value of 2 while the median is 1.

 ### unfixed bugs